General Policies, Procedures and Requirements

 Transfer of Credit

-Earned graduate credit may be transferred from regionally accredited institutions that offer advanced degrees.
-The number of semester hours transferable, upon request, is six (6).
-Up to six (6) additional transfer hours may be petitioned, provided that these additional hours are not credits earned by extension, thesis or practicum and provided also that the residency requirement of 24 semester hours is maintained by the addition of University of Louisville credits to the total program.
+The number of credit hours transferable, upon request, is six (6).
+Up to six (6) additional credit hours may be petitioned, provided that these additional hours are not credits earned by extension, thesis or practicum and provided also that the residency requirement of 24 semester hours is maintained by the addition of University of Louisville credits to the total program.

 Courses in which grades of P were earned must have the approval of the unit dean in order to be transferred.